jeffallen13/qsspy/README.md

 The companion guides focus on replicating the QSS analysis in Python.
 Currently, they do not contain detailed instructions on setting up a Python environment.
 Fortunately, there are many excellent and free resources available online that provide guidance in this respect.
 Below are a few recommendations.

-### Installation and Packages
+### Installation and Package Management

-I recommend following the [Installation and Setup](https://wesmckinney.com/book/preliminaries#installation_and_setup) instructions in Wes McKinney's [Python for Data Analysis, 3E](https://wesmckinney.com/book/).
+A good option is to follow the [Installation and Setup](https://wesmckinney.com/book/preliminaries#installation_and_setup) instructions in Wes McKinney's [Python for Data Analysis, 3E](https://wesmckinney.com/book/).
 The instructions walk readers through a few important steps:

 - Installing Python via [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
 - Working with [conda environments](https://conda.io/projects/conda/en/latest/user-guide/index.html)
 - Installing packages from the [conda-forge](https://conda-forge.org/) channel

-The companion guides use the following packages extensively:
+The approach outlined above is one among many options.
+Other popular ways to install Python and manage packages include:

+- Installing Python from the [Python Software Foundation](https://www.python.org/downloads/), using the [pip](https://pip.pypa.io/en/stable/) package manager to install packages from the [Python Package Index](https://pypi.org/) (PyPI), and managing packages with Python [virtual environments](https://docs.python.org/3/tutorial/venv.html).
+This approach is similar to installing miniconda and using conda, conda-forge, and conda environments.
+Note that these approaches are not mutually exclusive.
+For example, you can use pip to install packages from PyPI into a conda environment.
+- Installing an [Anaconda](https://www.anaconda.com/) distribution of Python.
+Anaconda comes pre-loaded with many data analysis packages, including those listed above.
+Anaconda offers a free [individual version](https://www.anaconda.com/pricing/individuals/).
+- Using container-based approaches, such as [Docker](https://www.docker.com/).
+This is a more advanced workflow that is widely used for deploying applications.

+### Required Packages

+After setting up a Python environment, you will need to install the packages that are necessary for running the `qsspy` code.
+The following packages are used extensively:

 - [pandas](https://pandas.pydata.org/)
 - [numpy](https://numpy.org/)